 Five Factor Test (Big Five) The Big Five test seems to have the strongest academic support of any of the personality assessments, though it does have its critics.
 The dimensions are not neutral, however, since some of the traits have positive or negative implications, making it less likely to get widely adopted.

-- If you don't mind paying $10, there is a nicely done prescriptive Big Five test here that includes an extra two dimensions per each Big Five trait.
+- If you don't mind paying $10, there is a nicely done prescriptive Big Five test at Understand Myself that includes an extra two dimensions per each Big Five trait.
 Otherwise, you can find several free tests out there that give a more general result.

 DiSC Personality Profile.
 This is a behavior assessment tool based on four traits, Dominance, Influence, Conscientiousness, and Steadiness.
 There seems to be some overlap between the Big Five and DiSC traits, but not necessarily an easy comparison.